gaia-platform/GaiaPlatform/dev_tools/sdk/README.md

 **Important**:

-The S3 list command sorts the output alphabetically not by date.
+The S3 list command sorts the output alphabetically, not by date.
 Our naming pattern should ensure that the last file in alphabetical order is also the last file in chronological order.